yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## media control 📁
 Command-line tool for managing or interacting with related tasks.
-* [mpvc](https://github.com/gmt4/mpvc) [❌ ❌ 🖥️CLI 🖥️TUI] - A minimal mpc-like CLI and TUI for controlling mpv from the shell.
+* [mpvc](https://github.com/gmt4/mpvc) [❌ ❌ 🖥️CLI/🖥️TUI] - A minimal mpc-like CLI and TUI for controlling mpv from the shell.

 ## music catalog 📁
 Command-line tool for managing or interacting with related tasks.